timtim5174/timtim5174/README.md

 #### Frontend and Backend developer
 ![Frontend and Backend developer](https://images.unsplash.com/photo-1503252947848-7338d3f92f31?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2662&q=80)

-I'm Tim from germany, and I'm working as a Fullstack developer for [edyoucated](https://edyoucated.org/) in Münster.
-Currently I'm focused on the topics like Angular and AWS to handle my daily tasks, but I'm not limited to this.
-Learning new technologies and concepts to improve your skills is what I really enjoy in being a developer.
+My name is Tim and I'm currently working as a Fullstack Developer at [edyoucated](https://edyoucated.org/) in Münster.
+Currently I'm working mainly with Angular and AWS, but I'm also open for further technologies.
+As a software developer, I therefore have especially great fun in learning and applying new technologies and concepts.

 Skills in business: Nodejs / Javascript / Typescript / Angular / AWS